ABOUT

 PHOTOGRAPHY:

-Forty year love affair with the camera, first being a Kodak Brownie.
-Studied photo composition of famed photographers such as: Ansel Adams, Josef Scaylea, Ray Atkinson, and Ed Cooper, which led to creative and instructional photo courses during high school.......thank you Mr. King!
+Fifty year love affair with the camera, first being a Kodak Brownie.
+Studied photo composition of famed photographers such as: Ansel Adams, Josef Scaylea, Ray Atkinson, and Ed Cooper, which led to creative and instructional photo courses during high school......."thank you Mr. King" as well taking many art courses.

-Most of Ken's landscape photos were taken using a Franke & Heidecke Braunshweig Rolleiflex, using Vericolor Kodak 120 film.
-Closeup work is done wirh a 35mm Contax SLR/RTS camera with a Zeiss lens and Gemko 55mm close adapters using Ektachrome Kodak slide film.
+Many of Ken's landscape photos were taken using a Franke & Heidecke Braunshweig Rolleiflex, using Vericolor Kodak 120 film.
+Closeup work was done with a 35mm Contax SLR/RTS camera with a Zeiss lens and Gemko 55mm close adapters using Ektachrome Kodak slide film.
+To date, (entering the digital edge) a Nikon Coolpix 4300, Nikon L20, Nikon Coolpix 5700, Canon EOS Rebel T6, and a Samsung Galaxy S8 is used.

 OUTDOOR RELATED